 How the STP supports indigenous communities in the Arctic – please help!

-The STP supports indigenous communities in Norway and Russia in the struggle for their living space, and the observance of their human rights and self-determination.
+The STP supports indigenous communities in the struggle for their living space, and the observance of their human rights and self-determination.
 In our campaign, we focus on the following priorities and advocate for corresponding demands:

 - Economic responsibility: The STP demands that economic actors respect the rights of the indigenous communities in the Arctic and wants to enforce these, especially with Swiss companies.
 For example, as part of a mediation process with BKW before the National Contact Point (NCP) for the OECD Guidelines for Multinational Enterprises.

 - Switzerland’s responsibility on a political level: Swiss foreign policy should do more to promote the environment and human rights in the Arctic, especially within the Arctic Council, where Switzerland has observer status, but also through direct diplomatic intervention with Arctic countries.

 - Empowerment: The STP supports the networking and educational work of the indigenous network Aborigen Forum and Sami organisations.

 - Support of delegations: The STP supports indigenous delegations so that they can present their concerns to political and economic actors and international organisations.